css-raku/CSS-Properties-raku/README.md

 The `.write` or `.Str` methods can be used to produce CSS.
 Properties are optimized and normalized:

-- properties with default values are omitted, and
+- properties with default values are omitted

 - container properties are consolidated.
-E.g.:

 - rgb masks are translated to color-name, if possible